qbead/qbeadWebsite/content/book/rotation.md

 ## add an animation here, maybe of a ball on a string

+Let's tie all of these concepts together to describe your ride on the merry-go-round!
+But, also imagine a second ride where you chose the yellow horse to your left (closer to the center) instead.
+How would the following properties of your trip change: Angular displacement, angular velocity, linear velocity, angular acceleration?

+Answer: (Could we hide this in a dropdown box that you have to click to open)

+Your angular displacement, angular velocity, and angular acceleration would stay the same on both rides.
+The two horses lie along the same radial line, so in polar coordinates, their theta coordinate would be the same, but r would change.
+Theta remaining the same results in the horses have equal angular displacements.
+For angular velocity and acceleration, every horse on the ride would have the same value.
+This is because the entire merry-go-round starts, moves, and stops together at the same rate.

+What would change between the two horses is your linear velocity.
+Switching to the yellow horse decreases your r coordinate, and means you are traveling in a smaller circle.
+Just like for the ball on a string, when r decreases, your linear velocity also decreases.

 ::: further-reading
 To apply some of these concepts to the SpinWheel, go to [Dancing with Color](/dancing) adventure.